On minimal codes arising from projective embeddings of point-line geometries: Some remarkable families of codes

 For $(n,k)=(6,3)$ the weight spectrum for $\cC_{6,3}$ has been determined first for $q=2$ in~\cite{R4} and then in~\cite{Nogin1997} for general $q$.
 The nonzero weight distribution is outlined in the following table

-For $(n,k)=(7,3)$ the weight spectrum for $\cC_{7,3}$ has been addressed in ~\cite{Kaipa2013}; in particular the associated code has $10$ distinct nonzero weights
+For $(n,k)=(7,3)$ the weight spectrum for $\cC_{7,3}$ has been addressed in ~\cite{Kaipa2013}; in particular the associated code has the following $10$ distinct nonzero weights:

-As mentioned before, for other values of $n$ and $k$, the problem of determining the complete weight spectrum of $\cC_{n,k}$ is open, as it would require at least a rough classification of the possible $k$-multilinear alternating forms over an arbitrary vector space $V(n,q)$.
+It can be easily verified that, in all known cases, Grassmann codes satisfy the bound~\eqref{ab-bound}.
+As mentioned before, for other values of $n$ and $k$, the problem of determining the complete weight spectrum of $\cC_{n,k}$ is open as well as that of determining its maximum distance, as it would require at least a rough classification of the possible $k$-multilinear alternating forms over an arbitrary vector space $V(n,q)$.

-Grassmann codes are also of interest since by Chow's theorem, they inherit the automorphism group $\PGL(V)$ of $\PG(V)$ as a large automorphism group~\cite{Ghorpade2013} acting transitively on the components of the codewords; this leads also to efficient error correction and decoding algorithms; see~\cite{Beelen2021}.
+We conclude by observing that Grassmann codes are also of interest since, by Chow's theorem, they inherit the automorphism group $\PGL(V)$ of $\PG(V)$ as a large automorphism group~\cite{Ghorpade2013} acting transitively on the components of the codewords; this leads also to efficient error correction and decoding algorithms; see~\cite{Beelen2021}.